 Here are some basic steps that you can take to protect yourself from STDs:

-Choose your sex partners with care.
+- Choose your sex partners with care.
 Don't have sex with someone whom you suspect may have an STD.
-However, keep in mind that you can't always tell by looking if your partner has an STD.
+And keep in mind that you can't always tell by looking if your partner has an STD.

 - Get checked for STDs.
 Don't risk giving the infection to someone else.

 - Don't use alcohol or drugs before you have sex.
 You may be less likely to use a condom if you are drunk or high.